KodrAus/decstr/README.md

-# IEEE 754 decimal bitstrings
+# `decstr`: IEEE 754 decimal bitstrings

-This library implements an IEEE 754 decimal floating point compatible encoding in Rust.
+This library implements an IEEE 754 decimal floating point compatible encoding in pure Rust.
 It's intended to support the exchange and storage of arbitrary precision numbers in a consistent and portable way.

 This library does not implement decimal arithmetic.
 It only supports conversion.